PILTRAFILLA317/42_darkly/cookie_admin_true/Ressources/README.md

 <img src="./imgs/1.png"></br>
 When you see a random string like that the first thing that crosses your mind is that it has to be a encrypted string that contains something, so the next step should be decrypting the string.</br>
 The usual suspects tend to be MD5, SHA1, SHA256...</br>
 If we use an [MD5 converter](#https://md5.gromweb.com/) we can see that the value of the cookie is actually the string "false" encrypted.
-So if we[encrypt the string "true" with MD5](#https://10015.io/tools/md5-encrypt-decrypt) and refresh we should get the cookie.</br>
+So if we [encrypt the string "true" with MD5](#https://10015.io/tools/md5-encrypt-decrypt) and refresh we should get the cookie.</br>
 <img src="./imgs/2.png"></br>
 <img src="./imgs/3.png"></br>